 Keyhole

-Keyhole is a social media analytics platform letting you analyze multiple profiles, brand mentions, campaigns, and influencers.
+Keyhole is a social media analytics tool letting you analyze multiple profiles, brand mentions, campaigns, and influencers.
 It boasts features such as:

 You can go for just the analytics or combine it with other capabilities.
 The team plan for profile analytics starts at $159 a month for three users.